 Nose

-The bouquet is intense and complex, combining red fruits such as morello cherry, redcurrant, and mirabelle plum with notes of white flowers (lilac), spices (Cayenne pepper, licorice), and subtle hints of blond tobacco and cigar box.
-The elegant fragrance is supported by the freshness of mineral touches.
+The bouquet is intense and complex, blending red fruits such as morello cherries, redcurrants, and mirabelle plums with notes of white flowers (lilac) and spices (Cayenne pepper, licorice), along with subtle hints of blond tobacco and cigar boxes.
+This elegant fragrance is enhanced by the freshness of mineral notes.

-The palate is a pure expression of the elegance and finesse of great Margaux wines.
+On the palate, this wine is a pure expression of the elegance and finesse characteristic of great Margaux wines.
 The attack is clean and fresh.
-The texture is finely chiseled by silky, charming tannins that harmoniously prolong the finish with superb mineral freshness.
+The texture is finely crafted by silky, charming tannins that harmoniously extend the finish, which is marked by a superb mineral freshness.

 Serve